 The Democratic Republic of the Congo (DRC) education system is plagued by low coverage and poor quality.
-Some of the challenges that the country faces in the education sector are the corruption, as well as the large numbers of students per class in secondary schools.
+Some of the challenges that the country faces in the education sector are the corruption, as well as high repetition rates and large numbers of students per class in secondary schools.
 Moreover, the quality of education is inadequate to better respond to youth education needs.

 The Institut Bon Pasteur is a Catholic school that was created in 2011 with a capacity of 300 students.
 But given the high enrollment rate, In 2015, the management committee and the parents’ committee have agreed to fund the construction of two new classrooms and the rehabilitation of latrins that no longer met demand.

-In october 2017, with the grant received from Integrity Action, CERC introduced a new social accountability mechanism to give young students a greater role in overseeing school infrastructure services and encourage greater community involvement in finding solutions to problems that hinder the children education.
+In october 2017, CERC has put in place a school-based monitoring system at Institut Bon Pasteur to give young students a greater role in overseeing school infrastructure services and encourage greater community involvement in finding solutions to problems that hinder the children education.
+Integrity Club is a student-led civic space that encourages students to use technology to monitor education and infrastructure services within their schools and communities, and to provide citizen feedback on access to information, community participation and the effectiveness of projects/ services.

-In April 2018, with the training they received, the community monitors started monitoring their school services and a new bloc of 2 classrooms at standstill.
-Once they discovered that the project had been stopped for more than 6 months, they had contacted the Headmaster to inquire about the issue.
-According to the principal, the insufficient materials and the non-commitment of the parents was at the origin of the stoppage project activities.
+In december 2017, CERC trained 15 community monitors on community integrity building and on DevelopmentCheck.
+In May 2018, the trained community monitors started monitoring the school building while activities were at a standstill.
+For the first time, they had contacted the Headmaster to inquire why the activities were stopped.
+According to the principal, the insufficient materials and the commitment of the parents caused the stoppage project activities.

 Thanks to students engagement, in early November, the project activities began, giving a glimmer of hope to a hundred students who will now use classrooms that meet the Ministry of Education standard.